Lunar New Year (Tet Holiday) in Vietnam: Traditions, travel tips

 Gio/ Cha

-Another popular Vietnam Lunar New Year is Gio Cha (Vietnamese ham or sausage).
-Gio and Cha are not the same since Gio is boiling whereas Cha is deep-fried.
-Gio is made by Vietnamese people using lean pork, fish sauce, leaves and boiling for hours.
+Another popular Vietnamese Lunar New Year dish is Gio Cha (Vietnamese ham or sausage).
+Gio and Cha are not the same since Gio is boiling, whereas Cha is deep-fried.
+Gio is made by Vietnamese people using lean pork, fish sauce, leaves, and boiling for hours.
 Lean pork and other ingredients are similarly used to make cha, but instead of being wrapped in leaves and boiled, cha is deep-fried in oil.

 Boiled Chicken